MicrosoftDocs/cross-device/project-rome-docs/index.md

 * If your app runs on Windows (UWP or Win32 apps), the platform SDK provides a number of additional features, such as using the users' default account and automatically tracking user engagement.
 *  If you plan to use other Project Rome features that are only available through the platform SDKs, you may wish to implement each of the features in the same way.
 * Use the Microsoft Graph REST APIs for a quicker and simpler implementation if you don't require the scenarios above.

+Some other scenarios are enabled by using a combination of Microsoft Graph APIs and client SDKs.
+An example of this is Notifications.
+In this case, MS Graph API is used to publish notifications from app server side, and the native-platform client SDKs are utilized to receive and manage notifications in each client-side native apps.